suzan-jamesono6og/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to make mistakes.
 It serves as a reminder to continually strive for simplicity and clarity in our code, while also anticipating and accounting for potential user errors.

+# 2023-11-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the things that matter most.

+Secondly, use time management techniques like the Pomodoro Technique or the Eisenhower Matrix to help plan and allocate yourtime.
+These methods can help to break down large tasks into smaller, more manageable pieces, allowing youto focus and avoid getting overwhelmed.
+Additionally, using tools like task managers, calendars,and to-do lists can further help in staying organized and on track.